Frequently Asked Questions

 The best way would be to contact our firm through our contact page or telephone (440-484-5340) to arrange for an initial meeting.
 We generally meet with clients in our main office near I-271 in Highland Heights, Ohio.
 We also meet clients in Fort Myers Beach, Florida during certain months of the year.
 There is no charge or obligation for an initial meeting for prospective clients.

-Where clients do not live in reasonable proximity to our office locations, we arrange client meetings by telephone and exchange documents by e-mail or fax.
-We are happy to work that way with clients who find that more convenient.
+When clients do not live in reasonable proximity to our office locations, we arrange client meetings by telephone and exchange documents by e-mail or fax.

-In an initial client meeting, we normally gather information about their financial objectives, risk comfort levels, investments, and loans, and then discuss our initial thoughts with them in terms of recommendations for best serving their financial objectives.
+In an initial client meeting, we normally gather information about financial objectives, risk comfort levels, investments, and loans, and then discuss our initial thoughts as to whether there is a mutual fit to establishing a client relationship.

-If the prospective client meets our qualifications to become an investment management client and wishes to do so, we ask them to sign a minimum one-year contract and then we would get started with detailed analyses of their financial, tax, and investment statements and prepare a plan to get them started.
-We then work with the client until all investment changes have been accomplished.
+If the prospective client meets our qualifications to become an investment management client and wishes to do so, we ask them to sign a minimum one-year investment advisory contract and then we would get started with analyses of their financial, tax, and investment statements and prepare a plan to get them started.
+We then work with the client until our recommendations have been implemented.

 We then follow up with monthly progress reports on their consolidated investments and investment performance and recommendations for changes in investments as we go forward.